-At resting, an average person inhales/exhales 5-8 litters of air.
+At resting, an average person inhales/exhales 5-8 liters of air.
 This air may vary in oxygen content, carry allergen, pollutants or pathogens.
 Each of these signals would trigger a specific set of responses.
 For example, allergen causes asthma while intermittent hypoxia causes pulmonary hypertension.
 How the specificity is established is poorly understood.

 Study of the pulmonary neuroendocrine cells also led us to investigate the molecular nature of the neural circuit that controls lung function.
 We are teaming up with neurobiologists, genomicists and physiologists to map the neural circuit that originates from and returns to the lung.
 Our goal is to understand which aspects of lung function is controlled by this neural circuit, and what underlie the specificity between inputs and outputs.